Thank you for your interest in joining the Adult Congenital Heart Association (ACHA) Patient & Family Advisory Board (PFAB).

 - The PFAB will meet no less than four (4) times per calendar year.
 Meetings will occur virtually.
 The PFAB may determine at its own discretion and expense, and with the approval of the ACHA Management, if it wishes to meet in-person at any time.
 Members of the PFAB may also be requested to attend in-person meetings with other volunteer leaders of the organization as deemed necessary by the Board of Directors and CEO.

-- All PFAB members are expected to become knowledgeable of, and participate in, ACHA activities, including but not limited to webinars, conferences, advocacy visits, fundraising campaigns and awareness initiatives.
-Likewise, PFAB members are expected to engage their community in these activities and bring relevant ideas, questions and concerns to the PFAB for discussion.
+- All PFAB members are expected to become knowledgeable of, and participate in, ACHA activities, including but not limited to webinars, conferences, advocacy visits, fundraising campaigns, and awareness initiatives.
+Likewise, PFAB members are expected to engage their community in these activities as well as PFAB-led initiatives and bring relevant ideas, questions, and concerns to the PFAB for discussion.

 - There is no financial requirement to serve on the PFAB; however, PFAB members are encouraged to make a gift of personal significance and/or fundraise annually for ACHA.